sanjeevnode/go-video-downloader/Readme.md

 YOUTUBE_API_KEY=your_google_api_key_here
 ```

-You can get your API key from: https://console.developers.google.com/
+You can get your API key from: https://console.developers.google.com/ by enabling Youtube Data Api V3

 ### 3. Run the CLI